exhale96/greenkeeper-automower/README.md

 ### Installation

-This repo is mostly for demonstration purposes, but if you wish to try using the software, these are the required dependancies (almost all can be pip installed easily):
+This repo is mostly for demonstration purposes, but if you wish to try using the software for yourself here is how you can get it set up easily:
-- pygame, opencv, pytorch, ect....

 1. Create a Virtual Env & Activate it